mattileh/MMM-SensorGateway/README.md

 `location` is arbitrary string

 `type` is for future development

-* run `npm install` in module's directory to install websocket and exec modules.

 ### Install script for Gateway
 * run install script with root priviledges : `MagicMirror/modules/MMM-SensorGateway $ sudo ./install.sh`